sourmash-bio/sourmash/doc/command-line.md

 `gather`, like `search`, works with any of the [signature collection formats supported by sourmash](#storing-and-searching-signatures) and will make use of [indexed databases](#loading-many-signatures) to decrease search time and memory where possible.
+We recommend using RocksDB indxes if you are running gather regularly!

 Usage:
 ```